 “Fine, but I’ll keep my half,” said Val, changing the tone.

 “Your half is as good as gone if you keep it.”

 “Near a bookshop?
 Never.”

 “I am deeply saddened.”
-He emphasized that with a hand on his heart.
+Val emphasized that with a hand on his heart.

 “And I feel sorry for our poor friends, who will have to carry your books on top of everything else.”

 “I promise I won’t buy more than tw—three.”
-He raised three fingers to reinforce his words.
+Three fingers sprung up to reinforce his words.
 Then another one.
 “Maybe four, but no more.”

 Kiran laughed—sometimes Val was incredibly childish.
 “You are incorrigible.
 Let’s eat, I’m starving.”

 “Well, we made some good deals today.
 I’d say that merits a special pie,” proposed Val.

 A few streets further was Sam’s bakery, one of the best reputed in the city.
 His famous meat pies were so good he was often employed by the nobles for their parties.
 That also meant they were not cheap.
 Most commoners could not afford to buy from him, but every now and then he and his father would indulge in a juicy pie, to reward a particularly good day.